IntuitiveHarmony/HarmonyHero/readme.md

 ```

-There are a few instances in the Guitar Hero Hack where there is the potential for this to happen and was indeed happening so many times during testing.
+There are a few instances in the HarmonyHero where there is the potential for this to happen and was indeed happening so many times during testing.
 To help take care of this I implemented the `handleHeldNotesWhileTransposing` function.
 It loops through any held notes, triggers their respective `note off`, updates the note by the chosen interval, and then plays the updated note or notes.
 This make the instrument the sound of "tuning" it while scrolling through the available semitone and octave interval steps.

 <details>
 <summary>This my favorite function of the project, because of the sound it produces when notes are held and transposed at the same time</summary>